Samantha-Ruth/Food-Festival/README.md

 ## Installation

-When the user natigates to the deployed project, they should be able to obtain all functionality and view it on their mobile device.
+When the user navigates to the deployed project, they should be able to obtain all functionality and view it on their mobile device.

 ## Usage